You may ask yourself, “Do I need an emergency fund?” The answer is a resounding yes! An emphatic yes! A yes yes yes yes kind of yes!

 Anyone who chooses to lower their deductible so they don’t have to pay out more money in the event of an emergency, but doesn’t have an emergency fund, is playing with fire – now there’s risk.
 That’s a game I just don’t like to play.

 So how do you tell if an expense is really an emergency?

 - You really could not have predicted it.

 - It feels like an emergency.

 Yep, we get to use our judgment on this one.
+It can be something obvious like job loss or a more minor but unexpected issue.
 For one of our teachers, Erin, she describes the day when water stopped leaving her house and was getting backed up, or the time when she flew her nephew home for Thanksgiving three days before because his girlfriend broke up with him and she didn’t want him alone on the holiday.
 Those were two expenses that she pulled from her emergency fund.
 There’s no category for that, you know?

 Save Money by Saving Money

-Want to build an emergency fund fast?
+Ready to build an emergency fund of your own?
 Speed up your progress with You Need a Budget: an award-winning app that helps you gain total control of your money.
 Start your free 34-day trial today.